Floe-Project/Floe/docs/src/develop/tags-and-folders.md

 `stone`,
 `ice`.

-Only typically relevant for `acoustic` or `found sounds` instruments.
+This is typically used for non-standard instruments in the `acoustic` or `found sounds` categories.

 ### 3. What reverb type is it?
 `small room`,